Microlearning: The Key To Student Engagement

 How Practera can help

-Practera’s innovative experiential learning platform makes delivering effective microlearning activities easier than ever.
+Practera’s innovative experiential learning platform and project-based learning managed services makes delivering effective microlearning activities easier than ever.

 Practera supports microlearning experiences through its powerful digital tools, including chat-based collaboration software, quick content authoring, and gamification features.
 With so many options, it’s easy to mix and match activities that tie into every student’s unique learning style.
 You can further personalise each student’s experience with our custom workflow tools and adaptive learning paths—and keep them informed and engaged with our mobile app’s push notification features.